barna-hache/PatchLevelDiffusionMRIHarmonization/README.md

 - `--lamdba` Guidance lambda value (default: 0.8)
 - `--brain_folder` Folder containing the preprocessed volumes to harmonize
 - `--save_dir` Folder where the harmonized volumes will be saved
+- The target site is by default 'aibl' since is one of the training site.